trustbit/Contexture/README.md

 Version 2: "Connecting Sructurizr for visualization"

 - connect Structurizr as (additional?) persistence layer
-- Visualize data from Structurizr as BMC
+- Visualize data from Structurizr as BCC

 Note: needs Structurizr on-premise (via a docker-container)

 Version 3: "Empower users to input data"

 - Provide help text/additional information for each field
-- Design a wizard for gradually/step-by-step creating a BMC
+- Design a wizard for gradually/step-by-step creating a BCC
 - Show proposed Bounded Context Canvases (from entered dependencies)

 ### Roadmap to a Prototype